Keeping Your Cool during Extreme Heat

 If you have a ceiling fan, make sure it’s set for summertime use.
 It should turn counterclockwise when you look up at it.
 Most ceiling fans have a switch on the side that will reverse the rotation for summer and winter use.
 Use a ceiling fan in conjunction with your air conditioner to keep it cooler inside.

 Have a well-stocked emergency supply kit in your home.
 If there’s a power outage during an extreme heat wave, the food in your refrigerator can spoil quickly.
-Having food, a water purifier, baby wipes, a hand-cranked radio and other supplies in your emergency kit are essential.
+Having food, a water purifier, baby wipes, a radio and other supplies in your emergency kit are essential.
 Consider purchasing a backup generator and long extension cords for this eventuality.
 You could keep your refrigerator or air conditioner running for short periods to keep things cool.